How a builder’s risk insurance policy can protect your business

 Builder’s risk and general liability insurance aren’t the only coverage contractors need.
 Construction businesses and contractors typically carry some combination of:

 - Contractor’s equipment insurance: A form of inland marine insurance, a contractor’s equipment policy covers large equipment such as diggers and bulldozers, tools, and building materials.
 Contractor’s equipment insurance will reimburse you for stolen or damaged equipment that is less than 5 years old, including items that are in transit.

 - Workers’ compensation insurance: Job-related injuries can happen on even the safest construction sites, making workers’ comp coverage particularly important.
 Most states require businesses with employees to carry workers’ compensation, which pays for injured employees’ medical bills and reimburses them for lost wages.

 - Professional liability insurance: Also known as errors and omissions insurance, a professional liability insurance policy covers you if a client sues you over a construction mistake or oversight.

-- Auto insurance: If your construction or contracting business owns vehicles, you will need commercial auto insurance to cover damages from accidents.
+- Commercial auto insurance: If your construction or contracting business owns vehicles, you will need auto insurance to cover damages from accidents.
 If your employees use their own cars for work purposes other than commuting, hired and non-owned auto insurance is the right coverage.